Scrawk/OpenCLDotNet/README.md

 ```
 var image = program.GetImage("read_write_test", 1);

-The images contents can be read back to the CPU and the we print the first 100 values.
+The images contents can be read back to the CPU and then we print the first 100 values.

 var result = new float[SIZE];
 image.Read(program.Command, result);